 Sand Sledding at White Sands National Park

 The white sands of New Mexico are stunning white dunes that get their color from a mineral called gypsum and make for one of the most beautiful places where you can go sandboarding.
 The White Sands National Park (formerly established as the White Sands National Monument) is part of the Chihuahuan desert and easily reachable from Texas as well.
 Sand sledding is a very popular activity amongst adults and children and you can rent a plastic disc sled directly at the park.
-Gypsum sand is more sandboard-friendly compared to regular quartz sand, which is why plastic sled are suitable for sliding (alternatively, you can buy a wooden sand sled online).
+Gypsum sand is more sandboard-friendly compared to regular quartz sand, which is why plastic dune sleds are suitable for sliding (although a wooden sled with a laminate base will alway perform better).
 You will still need to wax your board, sandboard wax can be purchased directly at the site.

 Things to do and other activities at White Sands